Macedonian front: Establishment of the Macedonian front

 Fighting along the Greek border, 1916.

 On 5 January 1916, the Austro-Hungarian Army attacked Serbian ally Montenegro.
 The small Montenegrin army offered strong resistance in the Battle of Mojkovac, which greatly helped the withdrawal of the Serbian army, but soon faced impossible odds and was compelled to surrender on 25 January.
 The Austro-Hungarians advanced down the coast of the Adriatic Sea into Italian-controlled Albania.
 By the end of the winter, the small Italian army in Albania had been forced out of nearly the whole country.
 With the war in the Balkans almost lost, the British General Staff wanted to withdraw all British troops from Greece, but the French government protested strongly, and the troops remained.
 The Allied armies entrenched around Thessaloniki, which became a huge fortified camp, earning themselves the mocking nickname "the Gardeners of Salonika".
 The Serbian army (now under the command of General Petar Bojović), after rest and refit on Corfu, was transported by the French to the Macedonian front.

 The lines of earthworks around Salonika, French troops dig trenches to defend the city.

 In the meantime, the political situation in Greece was confusing.
 Officially, Greece was neutral, but King Constantine I was pro-German, while Prime Minister Eleftherios Venizelos was pro-Allied.
 Venizelos invited the Allies into Thessaloniki.
 With the knowledge that Romania was about to join the Allied side, General Sarrail began preparations for an attack on the Bulgarian armies facing his forces.
 The Germans made plans of their own for a "spoiling attack".
 The German offensive was launched on 17 August, just three days before the French offensive was scheduled to start.
 This was a Bulgarian offensive, as the Austro-Hungarian army was in Albania, and only one German division was on the Greek border.
 The Bulgarians attacked on two fronts.
-In the east, they easily conquered all Greek territory east of the river Struma (see Struma Offensive) since the Greek army was ordered not to resist by the pro-German King Constantine.
+In the east, they easily conquered all Greek territory east of the river Struma (see Struma operation) since the Greek army was ordered not to resist by the pro-German King Constantine.
 The attack achieved early success in the west thanks to surprise, but the Allied forces held a defensive line after two weeks.
 Having halted the Bulgarian offensive, the Allies staged a counter-attack starting on 12 September (Battle of Kaymakchalan).
 The terrain was rough, and the Bulgarians were on the defensive, but the Allied forces made steady gains.
 Slow advances by the Allies continued throughout October and into November, even as the weather turned cold and snow fell on the hills.
 Though the Germans sent two more divisions to help bolster the Bulgarian army, by 19 November, the French and Serbian armies captured Kaymakchalan, the highest peak of Nidže mountain and compelled the Central powers to abandon Bitola to the Allies; c.
 60,000 Bulgarians and Germans were killed, wounded or captured.
 The Allies suffered c.
 50,000 battle casualties while another 80,000 men died or were evacuated due to sickness.
 The front moved about 25 mi.